MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 1. Locate the admin user in the list and select it.
 1. Locate the **User principal name** field.
 1. Use the copy icon next to the value of the field to save the email address of the user to the clipboard.
 Write it down.
-1. To get the email address for the regular user follow the same steps as above.
+1. To get the email address for the regular user, follow the same steps as above.

 Use the passwords for the admin user and regular user that you set when creating the users.